ebzzry/ebzzry.github.io/en/fkd/words.md

 - The key of discovering the future is not about solving more problems; it is discovering more problems.<br>

-- We can’t solve those which we think are not wrong.<br>
+- We can’t solve those which we think does not need solving.<br>